How to Get Into Duke University Fuqua School of Business

 Fuqua is known to be one of the most student-driven programs.
 Clubs and activities provide opportunities for students to develop and build their leadership, teamwork, and project management skills.
 Many of the professional clubs organize and host conferences, seminar series, and case competitions—some in conjunction with other Duke schools.
 During breaks, clubs also plan “treks” to different cities, such as the Tech Club’s Silicon Valley Tech Trek.
 Clubs with a large presence on campus include Consulting, Energy, Health Care, and Media, Entertainment & Sports.

 The Fuqua community has a “work hard, play hard” attitude, with many social events scheduled throughout the year.
 When temps are nearly triple digits early in the school year, Fuqua students camp out for the chance to purchase season tickets for Duke basketball games.
-Comedy show FuquaVision recently celebrated 30 years of bringing Saturday Night Live–type skits to classmates during Fuqua Fridays.
+Comedy show FuquaVision has a history of 33 years of bringing Saturday Night Live–type skits to classmates during Fuqua Fridays.
 A Stratus counselor and Fuqua graduate explained, “Students create comedy sketches (think SNL) about life at Fuqua that are shown at Fuqua Friday once each term.
 Professors, administrators, and staff often have cameo appearances!”

 Every spring, MBA Games brings together teams from top MBA programs around the country to compete in a weekend of fun and games to raise money for North Carolina Special Olympics.

 “Fuqua values diversity and is an incredibly welcoming environment,” a Stratus counselor and Fuqua graduate said.
 “If you are a woman, veteran, or identify as Black, Latino, or LGBTQ+, check out targeted events to learn more about the program.
-Each fall, Fuqua hosts Women’s Leadership Weekend, the Duke MBA Veterans Symposium, the BLMBAO Leadership Conference, and Pride Weekend.”
+Each fall, Fuqua hosts the Women’s Leadership Weekend, the Duke MBA Veterans Symposium, the BLMBAO [Black and Latino MBA Organization] Leadership Conference, and the MBA Pride Weekend.”

 Whatever your interest, there are clubs and events at Fuqua for you—and if they don’t exist, you will have support to create them!